Val Cenis Course

 Description

-From March 14, 2026: The "No Kill" trail, signposted and located between the "Richard" gravel pit and the confluence of the Repelen stream.
+From March 14, 2026: The "No Kill" trail, marked with signs and located between the "Richard" gravel pit and the confluence of the Repelen stream.
 Closing date: October 11, 2026.

-From April 04, 2026: the Arc, from the foot of the Lanslevillard gorges to upstream of the Bramans EDF water intake.
+From April 4, 2026: the Arc, from the foot of the Lanslevillard Gorges to upstream of the Bramans EDF water intake.
 Closing date: October 11, 2026.

-From June 06, 2026: gorges de Lanslevillard bordering Bessans, Arc tributaries and mountain lakes.
+From June 6, 2026: the Lanslevillard Gorges bordering Bessans, Arc tributaries, and mountain lakes.
 Closing date: September 20, 2026.

 Triple hooks and barbs are prohibited throughout the fishing area.